Sacrum and sacroiliac joint

-Sacroilitis — is an inflammation of the sacroiliac joint (joint).
-The cause of inflammation may be a long trench congestion zone of the lower limbs (as in pregnancy), trauma, autoimmune process.
+Sacroiliitis is inflammation of the sacroiliac joint (junction).
+The cause of inflammation of the sacroiliac joint with the occurrence of sacroiliitis may be prolonged positional overload of the lower limb-girdle (sedentary work, carrying heaviness, pregnancy), trauma, infection, autoimmune process.

 - drug therapy (NSAIDs, analgesics, hormones)

-- physiotherapy (UHF, SMC, etc.)
+- physiotherapy (UHF, TENS, etc.)

 - surgical treatment